-We close the paper with mentioning a number of future directions.
+We close the paper by mentioning some future directions.

---- Although we showed the complete list of topological invariants for class A and AIII AZ classes for 230 space groups in Table~\ref{tab:230}, the explicit formulas of topological invariants remain undetermined for many space groups, which we left as the future work.
+--- Although we showed the complete list of topological invariants for class A and AIII AZ classes for 230 space groups in Tables~\ref{tab:230} to \ref{tab:e2_7}, the explicit formulas of topological invariants remain undetermined for many space groups, which we left as the future work.

 --- The quick construction of the higher-differentials $d_r (r \geq 2)$ is not known yet.
-This is quite of important since once an efficient method to derive the higher-differentials is given, one can finish the computation of the $E_{\infty}$-page for all the magnetic space groups.
-This is an important step for the complete classification of topological crystalline insulators and superconductors.
+Once an efficient method to derive the higher differentials is given, one can finish the computation of the $E_{\infty}$-page for all the magnetic space groups.
+This may be an important step in completely classifying topological crystalline insulators and superconductors.

 --- The $E_{\infty}$-page gives an approximation of the $K$-group in the form of exact sequences (\ref{eq:e_inf}).
-In some cases, the $K$-group as well as the Abelian structure of topological invariants are not settled only by the $E_{\infty}$-page.
-A complementary method to determine the extension of the exact sequences (\ref{eq:e_inf}) is required.
+In some cases, the $K$-group as an Abelian group is not settled only by the $E_{\infty}$-page.
+A complementary method is required to compute the exact sequences' extension problem (\ref{eq:e_inf}).

---- The relationship among bulk topological invariants and physical observables should be clarified.
-Applying the ``gauging crystalline symmetry'' argued in Ref.~\cite{ThorngrenElse} to the torsion topological invariants listed in Table~\ref{tab:230} is interesting.
+--- The relationship between bulk topological invariants and physical observables should be clarified.
+Applying the ``gauging crystalline symmetry'' argued in Ref.~\cite{ThorngrenElse} to the torsion topological invariants listed in Tables~\ref{tab:230} to \ref{tab:e2_7} is interesting.

---- Table~\ref{tab:230} indicates various torsion topological invariants in the column of $E_2^{1,0}$.
-In addition to meaning of the one dimensional bulk class AIII invariant, $E_2^{1,0}$ is interpreted as the spectral flow index for class A anomalous gapless spectra.
-It is interesting to see the implication of torsion topological invariants in the view of the interplay of the chiral anomaly and space group symmetry in the many-body Hilbert space.
+--- Tables~\ref{tab:230} to \ref{tab:e2_7} indicates various torsion topological invariants in the column of $E_2^{1,0}$.
+In addition to the meaning of the one-dimensional bulk class AIII invariant, $E_2^{1,0}$ is interpreted as the spectral flow index for class A anomalous gapless spectra.
+It is interesting to see the implication of torsion topological invariants in view of the interplay of the chiral anomaly and space group symmetry in the many-body Hilbert space.